nationalparkservice/QC-tips-and-tricks/2_select/2_select_reduce.md

 # 2_select

-After you've successfully loaded your csv file and all the columns line up correctly, its time to start looking at the individual values within each column.
-Typically, you'll be dealing with many columns of data and the QC process can seem quite overwhelming.
-Flattened csv flat files may often include 20 - 30 columns of data and its sometimes unclear where to start.
-In our flights dataset, there are 19 columns of data.
+After you've successfully loaded your csv file and all the columns line up correctly, its time to start looking at the values under each column.
+Typically, you'll be dealing with a very large number columns and the QC process can seem overwhelming.
+Flattened csv flat files might run up to 20 to 30 or more columns and its be hard to figure out where to start.
+In our flights dataset, there are 19 columns.
 Again, the approach needs to be systematic.

 # 2_1_one_big_set_many_small_sets

-As a general rule in computer programming, big complex problems can be reduced to many small problems.
-Data QCing is no exception.
+In Qc'ing data, one big problem can be usually be reduced to many small problems.
 The common tool for data reduction is the select() function.
-You can begin by breaking down the dataset into natural groups using select().
-Begin by looking at the dataset summary using glimpse() and select_all() which is the equivalent of the SQL SELECT(*) command.
+Select allows you to pull together meaningful groups of data, that I've called "natural groups".
+Begin by looking at all of the columns.

     library(tidyverse)